channa-81/phaseZero-catalog-service/README.md

 - H2 works seamlessly with Spring Boot and JPA, making it easy to test, develop, and verify APIs using the built-in H2 console.
 - Since the assignment requires an in-memory storage option, H2 provides a clean and realistic way to persist data during runtime.

+### Schema Management
+- The schema is automatically created and updated by Hibernate based on the JPA entity definitions.
+- No schema.sql file is needed, as Spring Boot generates the tables using the entity annotations at startup.

 ### View Database (Optional)
 H2 Console: `http://localhost:8080/h2-console`
 - URL: `jdbc:h2:mem:catalogdb`